Back to California

 Peer Support Specialist

-A person with lived experience of mental illness or addiction who helps others facing similar challenges.
+A person with lived experience in mental health recovery who helps others facing similar challenges.

 Limits and Unknowns